EugenioBarbieriViale/JohnsonSolidsAIBot/README.md

-# NN that recognises Johnson Solids
+# @JohnsonSolidsAIBot
-Webscrape the images of the 92 Johnson solids from Wikipedia and train a Neural Network that is able to classify them, and given the image recognises the name of the solid.
+JohnsonSolidsAIBot is a Telegram bot which you can challenge in recognising Johnson solids.
+I webscraped the images of the 92 Johnson solids from Wikipedia and trained a Neural Network that is able to classify them, and given the image recognises the name of the solid.
+Can you beat it?

+There are different versions of the model, from veary easy (trained with only 100 epochs, with 85.9% accuracy) to impossible (2500 epochs, 100.0% accuracy)

 More information about Johnson solids [here](https://en.wikipedia.org/wiki/Johnson_solid)